JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20220426.md

 This April 2022 election, similar to the February 2022 election, is historic.
 The law has changed.
 A voters' pamphlet with pro/co arguments used to be optional with school districts deciding if they would allow a voters' pamphlet.
 Voters' pamphlets (mailed to all voting households) for these special elections are now required.
 School districts still are tasked with finding, interviewing and selecting pro and con committee members to write the statements.
-District administrators from the following school districts tried but could not find a single volunteer (3 max) to write the con statements for the now required voters' pamphlets:
+District administrators from the following school districts, as well as their county auditors, tried but could not find a single volunteer (3 max) to write the con statements for the now required voters' pamphlets:
-- Bethel SD
+- Ferry County, Republic SD
-- Grandview SD
+- Grant County, Wahluke SD
-- Republic SD
+- Mason County, Southside SD
-- Southside SD
+- Pierce County, Bethel SD
-- Wahluke SD
+- Yakima County, Grandview SD

 As analyses are completed, summary results will be provided on this page.